jakeactually/chip-8/README.md

 with any of the availables in the roms folder.

-The roms/roms.json file has info about the game, if it were to have "quirks", they should be provided as booleans in the "run" function.
+The roms/roms.json file has data about each game.
+If it were to have "quirks", they should be set in the "run" function.

 ```json
 {